How a speeding ticket impacts your insurance in Tennessee

 How much is a speeding ticket in Tennessee?

-There are several costs you may incur following a speeding ticket in Tennessee, according to state laws.
+A Tennessee speeding ticket can cost more than just a fine, according to state laws.
 Fines range from $111.50 to $146.50, based on how much over the limit you were going.
 You will also have anywhere from three to eight points added to your license.
 Collecting 12 or more points in one year may lead to a suspended license, with additional fines possible when having your license reinstated after the suspension period.

 Here is a summary of penalties you may face following a speeding ticket in TN:

-• 25+ miles over speed limit: fine of $146.50 and five to eight points on your license
+- 25+ miles over speed limit or in a school zone: Fine of $146.50 and four to eight points on your license

 In addition to civic fines and other penalties, you are likely to see an increase in the cost of your car insurance.
 As we noted above, the average cost of insurance for a driver with a speeding ticket is higher than the rates that drivers pay when they have a clean record.